 - Right to Opt-Out of the Sale of Personal InformationYou have the right to opt-out of the sale of your personal information by a business.
 Pursuant to California law, because we do not and will not sell your personal information, we do not offer such an opt-out at this time.

 - Right to Non-Discrimination for the Exercise of a Consumer’s Privacy RightsYou have the right not to receive discriminatory treatment by the business for the exercise of the privacy rights conferred by the California Consumer Privacy Act.

-- Contact for More InformationIf you have any questions or concerns about our privacy policies and practices, you may contact us via email at [email protected], or by calling 844 804-1234.
+- Contact for More InformationIf you have any questions or concerns about our privacy policies and practices, you may contact us via our DSAR Form or email at [email protected], or by calling 844 804-1234.